Northrop-Raytheon team wins contract for next-generation ships

 - By Nick Wakeman

-The Navy's contract with Northrop Grumman Corp. and Raytheon Co. to develop the next generation surface combat ship will push new technologies in the areas of command and control, communications, data sharing and surveillance and recognizance.
+The Navy's contract with Northrop Grumman Corp. and Raytheon Co. to develop the next-generation surface combat ship will push new technologies in command and control, communications, data sharing and surveillance and recognizance.

 "The award of the DD(X) design agent contract signals the start of the revolution of the Navy's surface combatant fleet, with the development of transformation technologies that will create new capabilities while reducing crew size," said John Young Jr., assistant secretary of the Navy for research, development and acquisition.

-Crew sizes for the new ships will drop from 300 to 125 and eventually 95 as automation, the computing environment and other features mature, Young said.
+Crew sizes for the new ships will drop from 300 to 125 and eventually to 95.

 The DD(X) program is expected to follow a pattern set by the Aegis program that developed much of the technology used on current combat ships, said Ray Bjorklund, vice president of the market research firm Federal Sources Inc., McLean, Va.

-The ships will be able to collect and share data from multiple sources, including airplanes, satellites and land-based systems.
+The ships will be able to collect and share data from multiple sources, including airplanes, satellites and land-based systems, Bjorklund said.

 Northrop Grumman, Los Angeles, will provide ship design and development.
 Raytheon, Lexington, Mass., is the mission systems integrator, which covers areas such as radar, communications and command and control.